louisebphansen/assignment-1-linguistic-analysis-using-nlp-louisebphansen/README.md

 Moreover, if the goal of analyzing these essays is to assess change in English proficiency or complexity of a text, there are nowadays arguably more sophisticated ways of doing this, for example with the use of transformers or other pre-trained model architectures.

 ### A note on carbon emissions

-The measured CO2-eq emissions for this project was ..
+CodeCarbon was used to measure the environmental impact of the code in this repository.
+The measured CO2-equivalent emissions for this project was 0.0221 Kg.
 See [Assignment 5](https://github.com/louisebphansen/assignment-5-evaluating-environmental-impact-louisebphansen) for a further discussion of this.